 All the glories of Mary cannot be mentioned in one breath: I mean the fame of her race, the double nobility of her parents, elevated equally in priestly and royal dignity: St. Andrew of Crete.

-staff: Pseudo-Athanasius; George of Nicomedia; Pseudo John of
+Pseudo-Athanasius; George of Nicomedia; Pseudo John of Damascus; Theodore the

 you, blossoming staff of Aaron: St. Tarasius of Constantinople.

 priestly staff: St. Andrew of Crete; George of Nicomedia.

 priests staff which has budded forth . . . . the guarantee of the eternal priesthood: Pseudo-Methodius.

 |Mary is the altar of holocausts||This

 altar stood in the priests court, facing the sanctuary.

 The main sacrifices were offered here by priests.